starkfell/100DaysOfIaC/articles/day.63.sample.pipline.for.azure.network.pattern.md

 This stage consists of the following steps:

 * Pester-test all three (3) ARM templates in the solution
-    * Hub vnet template
+    * Hub VNet template
-    * Spoke vnet template
+    * Spoke VNet template
-    * Vnet peering template
+    * VNet peering template
 * ARM deployment validation
 * Publish build artifacts